 Undoubtedly, the era that we currently live in has a lot more than we originally know.
 It is indeed significant to keep track of digital actions and solutions.
 The Digital Era nowadays is seeing a rapid growth in which everything seems to be a little bit out of control.

 Without a speck of conclusion, the implications of the process are huge and will keep on growing every day.
 This eventually drives more risks associated with online frauds and crimes.
+With increasing cyber frauds we need to learn how to report cybercrimes online, let’s check how it works.

 Therefore, the Government of India has taken the initiative by setting up a digital platform i.e., National Cyber Crime Portal.
 This portal is used for reporting cyber crime online in India.
 It was launched on pilot basis on 30th August 2019.
 This portal focuses on reporting of cyber crimes against women, children and financial frauds.
 Complaints lodged on the portal are taken care of by the authorized law enforcement agency.